bennadel/Node-Circuit-Breaker/README.md

 var circuitBreaker = new CircuitBreaker( state [, globalFallback] );
 ```

+### Guarantees Around Synchronous State Tracking

+Since the Circuit Breaker generates and returns Promises around the execution of black-
+boxed commands, many of the methods on the `State` instance will be invoked
+asynchronously.
+However, the following series of methods are _guaranteed to be invoked
+synchronously_ within the same tick of the Node.js event loop:

+* `trackEmit()`
+* `isOpened()`
+* `canPerformHealthCheck()` - called only if `isOpened()` returns `true`.
+* `trackExecute()`

+Since Node.js runs in a single process, you can assume that these four methods will be
+called without any race conditions.

+### All Metrics Should Be Stored In-Memory

+If you are building your own `State` implementation, you may be tempted to share metrics
+across different Node.js processes (or machines).
+For example, you may be tempted to
+store metrics in a shared Redis instance that can be consumed be every instance of a
+Circuit Breaker that proxies a single resource. **DO NOT DO THIS**.
+Not only does the
+Circuit Breaker expect `State` methods to run synchronously; but, trying to share state
+offers no real value-add.
+Since the failure-tracking is based on _percentages_, sharing
+state won't make the percentages more accurate.
+In fact, sharing state across processes
+could lead to false-positives if a particular process or machine is having issues (such
+as configuration issues that don't affect other processes or machines).

 ## Package Exports

 This Circuit Breaker package exports the following public members: